mtt-lang/mtt-lang/README.md

 - To run tests execute `make test` or `dune runtest`.
-- To accept changes to the existing tests, e.g. due to a new format of output or new CLI exit codes, run `dune runtest --auto-promote`.
+- To accept changes to the existing tests, e.g. due to a new format of output or new CLI exit codes, run `dune runtest --auto-promote` or `make gold`.

 ## Language Syntax